EvelynPloetz/Deep-LASI/docs/source/docu/manual.rst

 ..  _loading_doc:
 Loading
 ~~~~~~~~~~~~~
 Starting point of any data evaluation is the loading process from 'freshly' extracted traces, or traces that shall be re-evaluated.
 Please load traces via :code:`> File > Load Traces`.
-When you recorded multiple datasets with deviating starting frame during alternating laser excitation, please first extract traces for each single movies and then load the extracted traces file-wise via reading the traces of the first file via :code:`> File > Load Traces`. and adding traces from the other files afterwards via :code:`> File > Add Traces`.
+When you recorded multiple datasets with deviating starting frame during alternating laser excitation, please first extract traces for each single movies and then load the extracted traces file-wise via reading the traces of the first file via :code:`> File > Load Traces`. and adding traces from the other files afterward via :code:`> File > Add Traces`.

 .. - :ref:`manual_analysis`
 .. - :ref:`man-categorization`